Calm Mom: 3 ways to respond to your tween’s negative behavior without losing your cool

 Choosing to take our tween’s actions personal removes responsibility from the child and can cause you to become insecure, bitter, and make poor decisions.
 You are not in control of your child’s actions, feelings or behaviors.
 Even with teaching them proper ways to respond, our children are still going to make mistakes and act out.
 Sometimes their hormones are just out of control.
 Even your tween won’t fully understand why he is angry or why he doesn’t want to be around people.
 Newsflash, your tweens negative behavior usually has NOTHING to do with you.
 Don’t own their emotions, guide them through instead.

 As always momma, we want to remind our children they are loved, valued, and seen.
 We want our children to know their bad decisions do not define who they are.
-Sometimes our kids need to be reminded God uniquely created them with incredible gifts.
-If we, as parents, can keep our cool then we can look for ways to help our children see their strengths through their negative behavior.
+Sometimes our kids need to be reminded God uniquely created them with incredible gifts, even when our tween’s negative behavior is a challenge.
+If we, as parents, can keep our cool then we can look for ways to help our children see their strengths through our tween’s negative behavior.
 We can take a negative moment and turn it around to be a teachable moment.

 You’ve got this!